Multipartite entanglement measures: a review: GME measures

 \subsection{Geometric measure of entanglement}

-Motivated by the geometric measure (GM) of entanglement introduced by Wei and Goldbart \cite{PhysRevA.68.042307}, Ref.~\cite{PhysRevA.81.012308} presents a genuine multipartite entanglement measure called the generalized geometric measure (GGM).
+Motivated by the geometric measure (GM) of entanglement introduced by Wei and Goldbart \cite{PhysRevA.68.042307}, Ref.~\cite{PhysRevA.81.012308} presents a GME measure called the generalized geometric measure (GGM).
 Consider an $N$-partite pure quantum state $\ket{\phi_N}$, and let

 where the maximum is over all pure quantum states $\ket{\psi}$ that are not genuinely $N$-party entangled.
-And $g_{max}$ quantifies the closeness of the state $\ket{\phi_N}$ to all pure quantum states that are not genuinely multipartite entangled.
+And $g_{\text{max}}$ quantifies the closeness of the state $\ket{\phi_N}$ to all pure quantum states that are not genuinely multipartite entangled.
 A pure quantum state of $N$ parties is considered to be genuinely $N$-party entangled if it cannot be expressed as a product state of any bipartite partition.
 Then the GGM is defined as

-It is noted that the maximization in $g_{max}$ is only over pure states that are a product over all bipartite partitions.
+It is noted that the maximization in $g_{\text{max}}$ is only over pure states that are a product over all bipartite partitions.
 The GGM $E_G$ is vanishing for all pure states that are not genuine multipartite entangled and non-vanishing for others.
 The measure is computable for a multipartite pure state of an arbitrary number of parties, and of arbitrary dimensions, and it is monotonically decreasing under LOCC.

-The generalized geometric measure can be written in a computable form for all multipartite pure quantum states as \cite{PhysRevA.81.012308, de2010bound,PhysRevA.86.052337}
+The generalized geometric measure can be written in a computable form for all multipartite pure quantum states as \cite{PhysRevA.81.012308,PhysRevA.86.052337}

 where $\lambda_{A|B}$ is the maximal Schmidt coefficient of $\ket{\phi_N}$ in the bipartite split ${A|B}$.
 For the three-qubit pure states $\ket{\phi}$, the GGM reduces to